kiLLeen/DNDM/memory/README.txt

 For this project we are using Minix version 3.1.8
-The package "gcc44-4.4.3" must be installed
+The package "gcc44-4.4.3" must be installed.

 To build:
 type "gmake"